-Treatment for atypical depression is generally the same as for other types of depression.
-In some cases, a primary care doctor can prescribe medications to relieve symptoms.
-However, many people with atypical depression need to see a psychiatrist.
-Most people also benefit from seeing a psychologist or other mental health counselor.
-Usually the most effective treatment is a combination of medication and psychotherapy.
+Medications and talk therapy (psychotherapy) are effective for most people with depression, including atypical depression.
+Your primary care doctor or psychiatrist can prescribe medications to relieve symptoms.
+However, many people with atypical depression benefit from also seeing a psychologist or other mental health professional.

 Here's a closer look at your treatment options.